dmig/tg/readme.md

 # can format title, msg, subtitle and icon_path paramters
 # In these exapmle, kitty terminal is used and when notification is pressed
 # it will focus on the tab of running tg
+# substituted variables:
+#   sender_id, chat_id -- ids useful for grouping
+#   icon_path -- chat icon path
+#   title, subtitle -- app name, sender name
+#   msg -- message text
-NOTIFY_CMD = "/usr/local/bin/terminal-notifier -title {title} -subtitle {subtitle} -message {msg} -appIcon {icon_path} -sound default -execute '/Applications/kitty.app/Contents/MacOS/kitty @ --to unix:/tmp/kitty focus-tab --no-response -m title:tg'"
+NOTIFY_CMD = "/usr/local/bin/terminal-notifier -group chat-{chat_id} -title {title} -subtitle {subtitle} -message {msg} -appIcon {icon_path} -sound default -execute '/Applications/kitty.app/Contents/MacOS/kitty @ --to unix:/tmp/kitty focus-tab --no-response -m title:tg'"

 # You can use your own voice recording cmd but it's better to use default one.
 # The voice note must be encoded with the Opus codec, and stored inside an OGG